-Yarrow (Achillea millefolium) is a native North American perennial, which means yarrow is easy to grow and easy to maintain year after year.
+Yarrow (Achillea spp.) is a flowering perennial that's easy to grow and maintain year after year.
+One species, Achillea millefolium (USDA zones 3-9), is now considered a North American native perennial because it has widely naturalized in the U.S. since it was introduced from Europe during colonial times.
 It's a popular choice for borders and meadows but can also be grown in your garden.
-Yarrow is a showy plant producing umbrellas of tiny, tight-packed flowers that attract pollinators and last a long time.
-It's also pest-resistant, drought tolerant and a magnet for butterflies.
+Yarrow is a showy plant producing umbels of tiny, tight-packed flowers that attract pollinators and last a long time.
+It's also pest-resistant, drought-tolerant, and a magnet for butterflies.

 Video of the Day

-This native plant grows knee high or taller, generally growing between 24 and 48 inches tall with a similar spread.
-It works well in borders, the back of sunny garden beds and in any landscaping area grown as a prairie, meadow or naturalized area.
+This native plant grows knee high or taller, generally growing between 12 and 36 inches tall with a similar spread.
+It works well in borders, the back of sunny garden beds and in any landscaping space that's dedicated as a prairie, meadow or naturalized area.
 Yarrow would be appropriate in a perennial garden, an herb garden or a cottage garden.
 Given the plant's drought tolerance, yarrow would also be appropriate for xeriscaping in hot, dry environments.

 Some gardeners grow yarrow as an aromatic herb.
 Those using herbs for medicine say that it has many healing properties.
 The leaves and flowers are used to combat diarrhea and gas.
 They are also used for asthma, colds, runny nose and the healing of skin conditions or wounds.
 There have not been many scientific studies to confirm or reject these claims, but yarrow's medicinal use is hardly new.
 It has gone on for centuries.
 According to legend, Achilles of Troy used yarrow to treat his wounded soldiers.